adiel23/adiel23/README.md

 ## What I’m Focusing On
 - Writing clean and modular code
 - Improving backend architecture (MVC + Services)
-- Learning modern frontend with React
+- Learning TypeScript and NestJS.
+You can see this project I'm working on: https://github.com/xsismadn3ss/bmd-backend

 ## 🤝📧 Contact
 - **Email:** arthureli.dev@gmail.com